jrinehuls/Student-Roster/README.md

 # Student-Roster
-WGU Scripting and Programming - Applications
+C++ Project for the Scripting and Programming - Applications course at WGU